mzulqarnain1/Flask-YAML-Fixtures/README.rst

 Installation
 ------------

-Installing Flask-Fixtures is simple, just do a typical pip install like
+Installing FLask-YAML-Fixtures is simple, just do a typical pip install like
 so:

 ::

-    pip install flask-fixtures
+    pip install flask-yaml-fixtures

     If you are going to use JSON as your data serialization format, you should also consider installing the dateutil package since it will